thwoom/zimbo-tauri-character-sheet/docs/ux-upgrade-plan.md

 This plan outlines the staged approach for upgrading the project's UX.
 Each PR should reference this document and note the plan version.

+## Theme Migration

+- Default theme is now **cosmic-v2**, introducing glass backdrops and neon accents.
+- The previous cosmic theme is available as **legacy** and can be selected in Settings.

 # UX Modernization Plan

 ## Current UI Gaps